Get 20% OFF your perfect routine. Take our health quiz.

 Can magnesium help with hot flushes?

-Some research reports reductions in frequency and severity with oral magnesium, though larger trials are needed.
+Some research reports reductions in frequency and severity with oral magnesium, though larger trials are needed to confirm this fully.

 Does magnesium affect mood during menopause?

-Preliminary evidence suggests magnesium supports healthy psychological function and may help reduce depressive symptoms in some.
+Preliminary evidence suggests magnesium supports healthy psychological function and may help reduce low mood — particularly relevant given how significantly menopause affects mood and stress resilience.

 Leave a comment